-(in addition to the Categories of boarders Week-day ratio week-day provision) Hearing impairment One for 20 or 0.6 for 20 or fewer fewer boarders boarders Visual impairment or One for 15 or 0.6 for 15 or fewer Moderate intellectual fewer boarders boarders disability Physical disability, Severe One for 10 or 0.6 for 10 or fewer intellectual disability, or fewer boarders boarders Visual impairment with intellectual disability
+Categories of boarders Hearing impairment Week-day ratio One for 20 or fewer boarders Week-end & Sunday ratio (in addition to the week-day provision) 0.7 for 20 or fewer boarders Visual impairment or Moderate intellectual disability One for 15 or fewer boarders 0.7 for 15 or fewer boarders Physical disability, Severe intellectual disability, or Visual impairment cum intellectual disability One for 10 or fewer boarders 0.7 for 10 or fewer boarders (Updated on 2 February 2015)

 In calculating the number of staff for houseparents, programme workers and janitor staff, individual fractions of these three grades will be added together and the fraction resulting, if any, will be rounded up to the next whole number.
-Posts created after and rounding the fraction may appointed summation up of be as houseparent/programme worker/janitor staff at the discretion of the school to meet operational needs.
+Posts created after summation and rounding up of the fraction may be appointed as houseparent/ programme worker/ janitor staff at the discretion of the school to meet operational needs.